Jack5316/dermaiq-poc/market_analysis.md

 - **Market Share**: Not primarily an app, but influential in the space
 - **User Base**: 2+ million monthly website visitors
 - **Business Model**: Non-profit with donations and partnerships
+- **Survey Insights**: Not mentioned by any UK survey respondents, indicating low awareness in the UK market

 ### Competitive Differentiation